At Lyric, Every McIntosh Component Comes With Our Unrivaled Expertise

 WAMM, WHOW, Grand SLAMM!
 It’s enough to make you wonder WATT in blazes is happening?

 No, this isn’t a discourse on pop art paintings that resemble blown up comic book panels.
-It’s an introduction to the venerated loudspeaker designer, David Wilson, who has used those terms as model designations.
+It’s an introduction to the venerated loudspeakers from Wilson Audio.
+Company founder David Wilson used those terms for model designations.

-Don’t let the names mislead you.
-Wilson speakers deliver far more than the blunt-force bass that they imply.
-Dynamic power, always a Wilson hallmark, is just one reason audiophiles revere the brand.
-Countless devotees will tell you, without hesitation, that Wilson speakers have it all.
+The names are a bit misleading since Wilson speakers deliver far more than the blunt-force bass they imply.
+Dynamic power, always a Wilson hallmark, is just one of the reasons audiophiles revere the brand.
+Countless Wilson devotees will tell you, without hesitation, that these speakers have it all.

-We concur.
+We heartily agree.
 Wilsons are forcefully dynamic yet highly detailed, fast and distortion-free, exceptionally transparent with true-to-life timbre, and as spatially correct as any loudspeaker has ever been.

 You’ll Find The Diamonds From Bowers & Wilkins Absolutely Dazzling

-The venerable British firm unveiled the newest generation of 800 models, the 800 Series Diamonds, at the January 2010 International Consumer Electronics Show.
-The speakers are manufactured entirely in the UK and mirror a long tradition of distinguished English luxury goods — Rolls Royce and Bentley automobiles, outerwear by Burberry and Barbour.
-For the first time, the company’s diamond dome tweeters are built into every 800 Series model.
-Now, even the stand mounted 805 provides the clear, uncolored, distortion-free sound that they’re known for.
+The venerable British firm unveiled its 800 Diamond range at the January 2010 International Consumer Electronics Show and has since followed it with improved D2 and D3 iterations, each of which embodied numerous refinements and improved sonics.
+These speakers mirror a long tradition of distinguished English luxury goods, such as Rolls Royce and Bentley automobiles, and clothing by Burberry and Barbour.
+The company’s diamond dome tweeters are built into every 800 model, even the stand mounted 805, for clear, uncolored, distortion-free sound.

-Every audio enthusiast who has heard Magneplanars will tell you that they represent outstanding value, and many seasoned listeners insist they provide better sonics for less money than any other loudspeaker bar none.
-Speakers sounding anywhere near as good invariably sell for at least two or three times the price.
+Every audio enthusiast who has heard Magneplanars will tell you they represent outstanding value.
+Speakers sounding anywhere near as good invariably sell for at least two or three times the price of comparable Magneplanar models.

 Hear Today’s Super-Fi LPs Outdo The Originals — On An Affordable Rega Turntable